dappnode/DAppNodePackage-chiado-Nethermind/getting-started.md

-## Goerli Geth (Execution Client)
+## Nethermind Gnosis Chain Chiado (Testnet Execution Client)

-Goerli is now ready for the merge!
+Chiado is now ready for the merge!

 There are now two RPC APIs in Execution Clients: